hashicorp/consul/website/source/docs/commands/lock.html.markdown

 * `-pass-stdin` - Pass stdin to child process.

-* `-try` - Make a single attempt to acquire the lock, waiting up to the given duration supplied as the argument.
-The duration is a decimal number, with unit suffix, such as "500ms".
+* `-try` - Attempt to acquire the lock up to the given timeout.
+The timeout is a positive decimal number, with unit suffix, such as "500ms".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 * `-monitor-retry` - Retry up to this number of times if Consul returns a 500 error while monitoring the lock.
 This allows riding out brief periods of unavailability